PhiTux/DailyTxT/README.md

 - **Encryption:** Everything you write is encrypted before it's written to the server's storage.
 Even the admin can't read your private stuff!
 - **File-Upload:** You can upload arbitrary files for each day (128 MB max each).
 They are **stored encrypted** on the server as well.
-- **Search:** Support your memorization by searching all your notes for any keyword to quickly rediscover what you have already forgotten.
+- **Search:** Support your memory by easily scanning your notes for any keyword and rediscovering details you may have almost forgotten.
 - **Multi-Language-Support:** The Web-App is currently available in **German**, **English** and **Spanish** translation.
 The language gets detected and selected automatically based on your browser's settings.
 More languages are easy to add - [iff](https://en.wikipedia.org/wiki/If_and_only_if) **you** provide me with the language-files!
 See `client/src/lang/translations`
 - **Mobile:** Responsive design for easy use on mobile screen.
 Additionally: allows installation "A2HS" (Add 2 Home Screen)
 - **Multi-User-Spport:** You can create multiple User Accounts.
 Each account uses its own encryption key - so there is no risk for a data breach.